Towards Faithful Model Explanation in NLP: A Survey: Explainability in NLP

-\leavevmode Compared to classic Machine Learning models, end-to-end NNs are intrinsically more complex in terms of the training scheme, reasoning mechanism, and capabilities \cite{bommasani_opportunities_2021}.
-For example, it is easy to interpret a Decision Tree, since every node denotes a decision rule, e.g., does the word ``advertisement'' appear more than twice?
-By contrast, it is much more opaque what a node/layer in an NN represents and how it contributes to the prediction.
-Nevertheless, NNs have become the predominant paradigm in NLP research and are increasingly adopted in real-life applications, thus driving the demand to better understand their behavior.
+Compared to classic Machine Learning models, end-to-end neural NLP models are intrinsically harder to understand in terms of their reasoning mechanism \cite{bommasani_opportunities_2021}.
+For example, it is easy to interpret a Decision Tree, since every node denotes a decision rule.
+By contrast, it is much more opaque what a node/layer in a Neural Network (NN) represents and how it contributes to the prediction.
+Nevertheless, NNs have become the predominant paradigm in NLP research and are increasingly being adopted in real-life applications, which has driven the need to better understand their behavior.
+Concretely, we identify three key reasons why explainability is important: